 I pumped colostrum.
-This is something I did with all three of my babies per my doctor up north's suggestion.
+This is something I did with all three of my babies per my doctor's suggestion.
 I stockpiled about 6 bags of colostrum the week leading up to delivery to feed to Lily with a dropper in between breastfeeding sessions in the first few days of her life.
 Great way to get Braxton Hicks going too!

 I relaxed in my soaking tub.
 The evening my contractions started I had lost all hope of delivering anytime in the near future, and decided to sit in my soaking tub for 2 hours.
 I actually think this helped a lot!

 Then I woke up on Thursday feeling “off.”
 I was scheduled to work a full day, but I was exhausted.
-Thankfully one of my clients canceled a consult which meant I could get in a quick afternoon nap.
-I got through my morning consults and had hardly eaten because I was feeling nauseous.
-I took a nap before heading to the gym and instead of hitting it hard like I usually do, I did a half-ass treadmill workout.
+Thankfully, one of my clients canceled a consult which meant I could get in a quick afternoon nap.
+I got through my morning consults and had hardly eaten because I was feeling nauseated.
+I took a nap before heading to the gym and instead of hitting it hard like I usually do, I did an easy treadmill workout.
 When I got home Chef Donna was cooking some amazing food but I just wasn’t in the mood to eat much.
 I was also feeling overwhelmed with work since January is my busiest month of the year and I hadn’t actually scheduled an official maternity leave.
 I decided to text one of my team members and communicate my desire to take a proper maternity leave.
-She immediately responded and said she thought I should take time off and that the team could handle agency client consults - wow … what a relief.
+She immediately responded and said she thought I should take time off and that the team could handle client consults.
+Wow, what a relief!
 This definitely helped me release some stress and tension.

 The kids got home from school and instead of going on our typical daily walk before dinner, I decided to forego both the walk and dinner and sit in the tub for 2 hours.